 The latest media coverage, press release archive, project information, and helpful links to downloadable press resources.

 Support Well Beings and help spread the word!
 Easy ways to participate, keep up to date with Well Beings news, and easily shareable social media videos and graphics.

 About the Youth Mental Health Project

-The Well Beings campaign debuts with the Youth Mental Health Project, which will include a major public television film – tentatively titled Hiding in Plain Sight: Our Mental Health Crisis – executive produced by Ken Burns, as well as content from PBS NewsHour Student Reporting Labs, American Public Media, and more.
+The Well Beings campaign debuts with the Youth Mental Health Project, which will include a major public television film – tentatively titled Hiding in Plain Sight: Youth Mental Illness – executive produced by Ken Burns, as well as content from PBS NewsHour Student Reporting Labs, American Public Media, and more.
 The project also includes a 34-event Well Beings Tour in partnership with public media stations across the county (virtual and/or in-person based on public health conditions).
 Each tour event will consist of a resource fair and information from local community organizations, art performances, and panel discussions with local youth and subject matter experts.

 Learn more about:

 The Youth Mental Health Project is a major public media multi-platform project to address mental health conditions.
 As mental health concerns often first present themselves in youth, this project primarily centers the needs of this cohort.
 With public media’s reach through television, radio and digital content, and its community-based network for public engagement — the Youth Mental Health Project is raising awareness about mental health challenges, addressing the stigmatization that often prevents people from seeking care, focusing on the lived experiences of individuals dealing with mental health conditions, and fostering and convening ways for communities to support each other and encourage compassion.